MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab07_Ex2_Configure macOSdevices and manage updates.md

 ### Scenario

 Your company has recently deployed Mac devices.
-These devices need to be configured properly to ensure security and compliance.
+These devices need to be configured properly to ensure security.
 As part of this task, you are required to create a device restriction profile and an update policy for these Mac OS devices.

 ### Task 1: Create a device restriction profile

-1. Sign in to **SEA-WS3** as **Admin** with the password **Pa55w.rd**.
+1. Sign in to **SEA-WS1** as **Admin** with the password **Pa55w.rd**.

 1. On the taskbar, select **Microsoft Edge**.